-We have a new team taking over the compilation of The News Short Stories.
-They are our wonderful hub writers Stuart Garcia and Lucie Cook.
+We have a new team taking over the compilation of The News Short Stories led by wonderful hub writers Stuart Garcia.
 If you have enjoyed reading the stories that have appeared in The News and would like to submit a story, please do!

-You can send your story for consideration directly to Stuart and Lucie at: firstname.lastname@example.org
+You can send your story for consideration directly to Stuart at: email@example.com

 How long should the stories be?

 How should I present my story?

 Please send all stories in Times New Roman, font size 12, double space.

 What else do I email over with my story?